Dawg4321/Dawg4321/README.md

 # Welcome! ☕
 ## 👋 About me
 Hello all, welcome to my GitHub!
 My name is Ryan and I am a recent Computer Engineering from TU Dublin.
-Currently working on firmware development at Taoglas.
+Currently working on IoT firmware development at Taoglas.
 I mainly use this to keep track of some of my personal projects.
 I love a good challenge and learning new skills!
 Feel free to contact me if you want to chat.

 ## ❤️ Passions
 - Computers :computer: